falkben/zootable/README.md

 If this is the first time starting the server, init the superuser:

-`docker-compose exec web python manage.py createsuperuser`
+`docker compose exec web python manage.py createsuperuser`

-If you have a local database you'd rather use instead of the docker-compose volume, you can use the following:
+If you have a local database you'd rather use instead of the docker compose volume, you can use the following:

 ```sh
 docker run --rm -p 8080:8080 \